-On 14th March 2024 a link to a Google Form will be sent to you.
+On Friday 14th March 2025 a link to a Google Form will be sent to you.

-The deadline for submission of this form will be 15th April 2024.
+The deadline for submission of this form will be Friday 4th April 2025 - you can only submit once.

 PLEASE NOTE: Pupils can only make their final pathways choices by submitting this Google Form.